 Today’s post was guest-written by my brother Lt.
 Cale Magnuson, a U.S. Marine currently assigned to the Marines Aviation Program.
-You can connect with Cale on LinkedIn or Twitter.
-If you would like to be featured on this site, click here.
+You can connect with Cale on LinkedIn.

 I distinctly remember the first time I ever heard Captain Tucker tell us that he loved us.
 Captain Tucker was the platoon commander charged with instilling in us the art and science of becoming Officers in the Marine Corps.
 As you might imagine, this raised some eyebrows.
 Captain Tucker is still to this day the hardest Marine I have ever met.
 As a Purple Heart recipient, he could have ordered us to follow him to hell and back, and none of us would have hesitated.
 So why would such a man openly tell a bunch of new Lieutenants that he loved us?

 When We Talk About Service and Sacrifice, We Really Mean Love

 When one thinks of the military, the idea of service and sacrifice appropriately come to mind.
 Any Marine would quickly tell you that his motivation comes from a duty to serve his fellow Marines and fellow Americans.
 Love, however, is perhaps a more powerful and apt identifier of what it means to be a Marine – and also to be a leader.
 At its most fundamental level, love implies sacrifice, and conversely, genuine sacrifice or service cannot exist absent of love.
 What good are our claims of loving our neighbor (or followers) if they don’t translate into sacrifice?